 3. Bridlington Beach in Yorkshire

-Bridlington is another charming seaside resort town that literally everybody who hails from Yorkshire is familiar with.
+Bridlington is another charming seaside resort town in Yorkshire that literally everybody who hails from Yorkshire is familiar with.

 This iconic Yorkshire seaside destination is actually home to two stunning beaches.
 Bridlington North Beach is the most popular of the two, home to a lively promenade, arcades and a funfair along the Royal Prince’s Parade.